March 3, 2025

 Films to Be Buried With podcast cover art

-The premise: Brett asks his guests to name the films that are so good you’d want to be buried with them.
-Of course, the conversation is never that simple, and the guests end up describing their own lives through the great movies they’d like to take with them to the grave.
-It’s an interesting way to get to know people like Heléne York, Barry Jenkins, Taylor Tomlinson, and yes…Jason Sudekis.
+The premise: Brett asks guests to name the films that are so meaningful they’d want to be buried with them.
+Of course, the conversation evolves far beyond that, as guests end up revealing personal stories and life experiences through their favorite movies.
+It’s an engaging way to learn more about actors, filmmakers, and comedians like Heléne York, Barry Jenkins, and Taylor Tomlinson.

 Brett is a great conversationalist who doesn't pretend to be a film expert (though he has seen a lot of movies)—he really wants to know more about his fantastic guests.
 But along the way, we hear about favorites and classics like When Harry Met Sally, The Sound of Music, and more.